mshangle1/watchmen/WATCHMEN_STEPS.md

 ---

 - **I provide body as raw JSON file "payload.json"**
-    - Read "payload.json" file, if it exists add to the request specification body as a String
+    - Read "payload.json" file, resolve all placeholders and if it exists add to the request specification body as a String
 ---

 - **I provide body as raw XML file "filename"**
-    - Read "payload.xml" file, if it exists add to the request specification body as a String
+    - Read "payload.xml" file, resolve all placeholders and if it exists add to the request specification body as a String
 ---

 - **I provide form data as data Table: